DallanQ/7_wonders_duel/QA.md

 if I have yellow card (Stone Reserve, Wood Reserve, etc)
  - I pay 3 gold for each stone i want (2 base + 1 becuz of yellow card i have)
- - I pay 1 gold for each stone i want ( yellow card discount every stone to be 1 gold ) which choice is correct ? i'm not sure . just played 3 game and use first choice , it cost so much to paid for build something.
+ - I pay 1 gold for each stone i want ( yellow card discount every stone to be 1 gold ) which choice is correct ?

+If you have a yellow card like Stone Reserve, it reduces the cost of buying the resource from the bank.
+So, if you want a stone and your opponent produces it, the base cost is 2 coins + the number of stones in your opponent’s city.
+The yellow card discounts the stone cost to 1 coin per stone.

 [tradeyellow-buildings-resource-symbol-with-a-coin](https://boardgamegeek.com/thread/1475721/tradeyellow-buildings-resource-symbol-with-a-coin)

 [7-wonders-duel-rules](https://boardgamegeek.com/thread/1815154/7-wonders-duel-rules)

-> For the resource symbol that also has a coin, I know it means that resources of that type only cost a coin but does it also provide a resource?
+> Does a yellow card with a resource modifier also produce the resource?

 No, it doesn't.
 Those cards only provide you a fixed and favorable cost when buying resources.